open-resources/physics_bank/content/public/010.Rotational Motion/Rolling Motion/Rolling_without_slipping/Rolling_without_slipping.md

         value: There is not enough information to answer this question.
 ---
 # {{ params.vars.title }}
-Suppose I have a sphere (made of solid wood), and a hoop made of heavy metal; and both have the SAME MASS, and both have the SAME RADIUS.
+Suppose {{ params.vars.name }} has a sphere (made of solid wood), and a hoop made of heavy metal; and both have the SAME MASS, and both have the SAME RADIUS.
-I decide to race the two of them, and let them roll from rest down a flat ramp.
+{{ params.vars.name }} decides to race the two of them, and let them roll from rest down a flat ramp.

 ## Part 1